vtex/action-io-app-test/README.md

-# VTEX IO test action
+# VTEX IO Apps test action

 This is a simple Github action that runs the `test` script of IO apps.
 The action searches for a `manifest.json` in the root of the project and for a `package.json` for each builder the manifest has.